OpenShot/openshot-qt/doc/clips.rst

 Transform
 ---------
-To quickly adjust the location and scale of a clip, select a clip on the timeline, right click and choose **Transform**.
+To quickly adjust the location, scale, rotation, and shear of a clip, select a clip on the timeline.
+By default, the selected clip appears in the preview window with transform controls (blue lines and squares).
+Or if disabled, right click on a clip and choose **Transform**.
+Dragging the blue squares will adjust scale, and dragging the center will move the image.
+Dragging the mouse on the outside of the blue lines will rotate the image.
+Dragging along the blue lines will shear the image in that direction.
+Dragging the circle in the middle will move the origin point that controls where we rotate the image.
+Note: Pay close attention to the play-head position (red playback line).
-Grab any of the small blue handles to adjust scale, and grab the middle circle to move the image.
-Note: Pay close attention to where the play-head (i.e. red playback line) is.
 Key frames are automatically created at the current playback position, to help create animations.

 .. image:: images/clip-transform.jpg